rania3103/customer-segmentation-clustering/README.md

    - Develop targeted marketing strategies based on cluster insights.

 ## Findings✨🕵
-- **Cluster 0**: Low income, high education, more kids at home, low spending on wines and fruits, low response to campaigns.
+- **Cluster 0**: Lower income, more children at home, lower spending on wines and fruits, lower campaign response.
-- **Cluster 1**: High income, average education, more kids at home, high spending on wines and fruits, high response to campaigns.
+- **Cluster 1**: Higher income, fewer children at home, higher spending on wines and fruits, higher campaign response.
-- **Cluster 2**: Average income, low education, more teenagers at home, moderate spending on wines, negative spending on fruits, moderate response to campaigns.
-- **Cluster 3**: Slightly above average income, slightly below average education, more kids at home, moderate spending on wines, high spending on fruits, slightly lower response to campaigns.

 ### Implications for Marketing📢📌:
-- **Cluster 0**: Target with affordable products, educational content, and family-oriented products and services.
+- **Cluster 0**: Target with affordable and family-oriented products.
+Focus on improving campaign engagement.
-- **Cluster 1**: Target with luxury and premium products, especially wines and gourmet foods.
-Offer premium family packages.
+- **Cluster 1**: Target with premium products and personalized offers.
+Enhance loyalty programs to strengthen engagement.
-- **Cluster 2**: Target with moderately priced products.
-Focus on tech gadgets, educational tools, and entertainment options for teenagers.
-- **Cluster 3**: Target with balanced offers combining affordable luxury and practical family products.
-Promote health-oriented products, particularly fruits.

 ## 👩‍💻 Author